esh6597/paper-drip-full/README.md

 for users to learn from tutorials, buy diagrams and post in forums to discuss this art form.

+The code also functions as a template/encyclopedia to the various features I've implemented.
+I tried to avoid pasting code from other projects by parsing lines with added comments so other users know exactly what's happening.
+Config files have comments in them as well for people who are used to using express-generator or create-react-app.

 This web app is a passion project about origami to help me better cement my understanding of MERN stack, Sass and more.
 This repository includes both client and API packages, but both are licensed identically below.